dd9jn/rfc4880bis/crypto-refresh.md

 - One-octet hash algorithm.

-- Two-octet scalar octet count for following hashed subpacket data.
+- A scalar octet count for following hashed subpacket data.
+  For a V4 signature, this is a two-octet field.
+  For a V5 signature, this is a four-octet field.
   Note that this is the length in octets of all of the hashed subpackets; a pointer incremented by this number will skip over the hashed subpackets.

 - Hashed subpacket data set (zero or more subpackets).

-- Two-octet scalar octet count for the following unhashed subpacket data.
+- A scalar octet count for the following unhashed subpacket data.
+  For a V4 signature, this is a two-octet field.
+  For a V5 signature, this is a four-octet field.
   Note that this is the length in octets of all of the unhashed subpackets; a pointer incremented by this number will skip over the unhashed subpackets.

 - Unhashed subpacket data set (zero or more subpackets).